HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC policy for BYOVD Kernel mode only protection.md

 ## How to Use and Automate This Entire Process

-**Use the [WDACConfig module](https://github.com/HotCakeX/Harden-Windows-Security/wiki/New%E2%80%90KernelModeWDACConfig)** to automatically Audit and deploy the Strict Kernel-mode WDAC policies.
+**Use the [WDACConfig module](https://github.com/HotCakeX/Harden-Windows-Security/wiki/New%E2%80%90KernelModeWDACConfig)** to automatically Audit and deploy the Strict Kernel-mode App Control policies.

 As mentioned earlier, this policy only enforces and applies to Kernel-mode drivers, so your non-Kernel mode files are unaffected.
 Keep in mind that Kernel-mode does not mean programs that require Administrator privileges, those 2 categories are completely different.
 Also, not all drivers are Kernel mode, [**there are user-mode drivers too.**](https://learn.microsoft.com/en-us/windows-hardware/drivers/gettingstarted/user-mode-and-kernel-mode)

-This strict Kernel mode policy can be perfectly deployed side by side any other WDAC policy.
+This strict Kernel mode policy can be perfectly deployed side by side any other App Control policy.

 For instance, since HVCI is turned on by default on my system, the [Microsoft Recommended driver block rules](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/design/microsoft-recommended-driver-block-rules) is automatically deployed and it's only Kernel mode.
 It has 2 allow all rules, making it primarily a block-list policy.

-Then I deploy Strict Kernel-mode WDAC policy, which also only applies to Kernel-mode drivers.
+Then I deploy Strict Kernel-mode App Control policy, which also only applies to Kernel-mode drivers.
 It doesn't have allow all rules of course, instead it allows Windows components that are required for Windows to function properly to run and then will let you hand pick any 3rd party Kernel-mode drivers and easily allow them in your policy.

 Now the Allow all rules that exist in the first policy are neutralized.
 [Only applications allowed by both policies run without generating block events.](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/design/deploy-multiple-appcontrol-policies), so since the same allow all rules do not exist in our Strict Kernel-mode base policy, they no longer apply.